system76/docs/content/windows.md

 ![Get Going Fast](/images/windows/step19.png)

 You may select either "Use express settings," or you can customize the settings to suit your preferences.
-Windows will next download updates to ensure you're on the latest version of the OS.
+Next, Windows will download updates to ensure you're on the latest version of the OS.
 This step may take a while, depending on your Internet connection.
 When it's finished, Windows will ask you who owns this PC.
-It's recommended to select `I own it` and click `Next`.
+Select `I own it`, unless you're setting the VM up for someone else.
+Click `Next`.

 ![Who owns this PC?](/images/windows/step20.png)